RaviW1/ravi_wije_old_site/_posts/2018-06-28-weather-prediction.md

 The scatter plot shows that we have a high autocorrelation from the day before to the next.

-A plot of the maximum tempratures
+A plot of the maximum temperatures

 ![config.yml]({{ site.baseurl }}/images/max_temps2.png)

-This plot show the maximum tempratures from 1960 to 2018
+This plot show the maximum temperatures from 1960 to 2018

 My goal is to make an weather forecasting device as accurate as this one!